Fear of Driving on Highways, Overpasses, and Bridges

-A survey of 1500 people conducted in January of 2020 found that 44% of respondents feared driving in certain conditions.
+A survey of 1,500 people conducted in January 2020 found that 44% of respondents feared driving in certain conditions.
 This included:

 - 21% who had a fear of driving in bad weather conditions

 - 11% felt some driving anxiety alongside large trucks

 - 5% had a fear of bridges or driving through tunnels

 For individuals who have developed a driving phobia, also known as Vehophobia, DFW and other large cities across the U.S. can be frightening places to drive.
 The cities within DFW have spread out so much that the highway system is nearly unavoidable.
-For instance, if you lived in McKinney, Frisco, Allen and you needed to go to Highland Park or Dallas, well good luck getting there without getting on the highways.
+For instance, if you lived in McKinney, Frisco, or Allen and you needed to go to Highland Park or Dallas, well good luck getting there without getting on the highways.
 It could take hours via the back roads.

 What if you lived in Garland, Rockwall, or Rowlett and needed to get to Irving, Lewisville, Flower Mound, or Denton?
 Again, you could spend much of the day traveling if you had a fear of driving on the freeways.

 My clients from Plano and Richardson, Texas battle two of the largest highway and overpass complexes in the Dallas area.
 One is the intersection of the Bush Turnpike and U.S. Highway 75.
-The other is the infamous "High 5" where U.S. Highway 75 intersects with LBJ Freeway (Interstate 635).
+The other is the infamous "High 5" where U.S. Highway 75 intersects with the LBJ Freeway (Interstate 635).

 There is plenty of fuel for the fire of anxiety in DFW if you suffer from one of several types of driving phobias.
 But DFW is not alone.
 The fear of driving in big cities is widespread.
-The fear of driving on highways in Houston, Seattle, Milwaukee, and Los Angles is common.
+The fear of driving on highways in Houston, Seattle, Milwaukee, and Los Angeles is common.